Vauxhall All-New CORSA-E

-The electric motor is also up to 90% more energy efficient than internal combustion engines and offer huge fuel consumption savings of 10p per mile* with All-new Corsa-e working out to 3p per mile.
+The electric motor is also up to 90% more energy efficient than internal combustion engines and offer huge fuel consumption savings of 10p per mile* with All-new Corsa-e and the All-new Mokka-e working out to 3p per mile.

 Thanks to Vauxhall electric cars producing zero carbon emissions, you will pay £0 in car tax and benefit from other tax savings too.

 Vauxhall electric vehicles produce 0g of CO2 emissions and produce no greenhouse gasses.